geotopmodel/geotop/tests/5-test-results.md

 }
 ```
 ### geotop.inpts
-For unknown reasons some parameters are not printed for the following 3D tests:
+More parameters are now printed for some 3D test cases respect to the
+previous test results; actually in the geotop.inpts the old printing output
+frequency was higher than the simulation time so some variables
+did not appear.
+The presence of all the requested output files is now fulfilled
+except in the following cases and for the following parameters:
 - panola: Pnet
 - panola_25pixel: Pnet
 - prealpiC: HN, NetPrec